 Such effects all come with a price as KING KONG cost over $200 million to make.
 That means anything less than a runaway biggest blockbuster of all time is a loss.

 And not just Kong, but all the special effects are outstanding.
 This movie should win an Oscar for the best cgi special effects ever.

-And Jack Driscoll does dash.
-Its amazing that someone who sits at a typewriter all day can be as inhumanly athletic as Jack - but that's the movies for you.
+And does Jack Driscoll ever dash.
+It's amazing that someone who sits on his ass at a typewriter all day can be as inhumanly athletic as Jack - but that's the movies for you.

-The arrival at Skull Island is rough and dangerous, a taste of things to come on this island.
+The arrival at Skull Island is rough and dangerous, a taste of things to come.
 When the natives are discovered, they are inbred disasters of humanity pushed to the point of no return.
 Unlike the natives in earlier Kong efforts, these humans are little more than insane creatures, past the point of survival and soon to be extinct.

 They sure are mighty damn handy with flammables though!